fat-catTW/FinalProject/README.md

 Obstacle:
 Civilian vehicles are able to spawn randomly(Can spawn 1, 2 or 3 vehicle at a time).
 Civilain vehicles can be destroyed when collisoin or shot by a rocket.
+Roadblocks are generated randomly on the left side or the right side one by one, which can make sure that the road wouldn't be full and the player 100% have at least 1 path to go through.
+All obstacles will accelerate after a period of time, including cililian vehicles and roadblocks.